VOLUNTEER WITH US!

 Are meals provided?

-Depending on your position, volunteers will have access to either a meal service or a voucher for a local restaurant.
+Depending on the position and the number of hours of volunteering, volunteers will have access to either a meal service or a voucher for a local restaurant.
 Snacks will also be available in volunteer lounges.

 Which disciplines are presented at the Canadian Francophone Games?